Jeff Paris (mathematician): Research and career

 Paris is known for his work on mathematical logic, in particular provability in arithmetic, uncertain reasoning and inductive logic with an emphasis on rationality and common sense principles.

+The Paris–Harrington theorem is a natural Ramsey-theoretic statement that is expressible in Peano arithmetic, but is not provable within this system, an illustration of Gödel's first incompleteness theorem.

 Awards and honours

 Paris was awarded the Whitehead Prize in 1983 and elected a Fellow of the British Academy (FBA) in 1999.

 Personal life

 Paris was married to Malvyn Loraine Blackburn until 1983 when he married Alena Vencovská.
 He has three sons and three daughters including runner Jasmin Paris.